 Whilst we’re able to host civil ceremonies for up to 410 guests at Parklands, Quendon Hall, we also work closely with our local parish to accommodate Church Weddings.
+There an abundance in churches in Essex for weddings.
 We currently work with two churches in the local area to ensure that your big day runs as smoothly as possible if you opt for a traditional church wedding.

 We invite all of our brides and grooms to be to make use of our elegant changing rooms before your ceremony to allow you to get ready to walk down the aisle in comfort and style.
 For your ease, we’ve collated some information on the venues that we work with for church weddings below.